UBC-MDS/game_sales/README.md

 In order to run our app locally please follow these steps:
 1. Clone the [repository](https://github.com/UBC-MDS/game_sales.git) to your local machine.
 2. Navigate to the cloned repository within your console.
-3. Run the command `python app.py`
+3. Run the command `python app.py`, this should launch the app in a local web browser.

 # Want to get involved?